CG-CNN: Self-Supervised Feature Extraction Through Contextual Guidance and Transfer Learning: Experimental Results

 We used a moderate number of contextual groups ($C = 100$) for the CG-CNN training.
-For selecting image patches for each contextual group, the parameter $g$ – used in Algorithm 1 to slide the seed window for spatial contextual guidance – was set to $g = 25$ pixels.
+For selecting data patches for each contextual group, the parameter $g$ – used in Algorithm 1 to slide the seed window for spatial contextual guidance – was set to $g = 25$ pixels.
 Thus, each contextual group had $(2\times25 + 1)^2 = 2601$ distinct patch positions.
 We also used color jitter and color-to-gray conversion to enrich contextual groups (see Section 3.4).

-We used PyTorch open source machine learning framework \cite{pytorch} to implement CG-CNN.
+We used PyTorch open source machine learning framework \cite{raschka2022machine} to implement CG-CNN.
 Experiments were performed on a workstation with Intel i7-9700K 3.6GHz CPU with 32 GB RAM and NVIDIA GeForce RTX 2080 GPU with 8GB GDDR6 memory.
 In each EM training iteration, we used 10 epochs for the E-step and 10 epochs for the M-step.
 On the workstation used for the experiments, for $C = 100$, each EM iteration takes about two minutes.
 CG-CNN takes around 100 minutes to converge in about 50 iterations.
 Both the SGD (stochastic gradient descent) and Adam \cite{adam} optimizers can reduce time.
 Adam helps cut down the runtime by reducing the number of epochs down to one epoch with minibatch updates.
 Increasing the number of EM iterations was more helpful than increasing the number of epochs in one iteration.
-With these improvements, 50 EM iterations took about 10 minutes.

-Figure~\ref{fig:figure4} shows the time-course of the transferable classification accuracy (Eq.
-6) improvements during network training, which rises quickly in the first few EM iterations and then slowly converges to a stable level.
-Most of the improvements are accomplished in the first 50 iterations.
-With each EM iteration, the network’s features become progressively more defined and more resembling visual cortical features (gratings, Gabor-like features, and color blobs) as well as features extracted in the early layers of deep learning architectures AlexNet, GoogLeNet, and ResNet (see Figs. \ref{fig:figure5} and \ref{fig:figure6}).
+With these improvements, 50 EM iterations took about 10 minutes, during which the Transferable Classification Accuracy, as formulated in Equation 6, initially starts around 30\% and displays an upward trend throughout the training, specifically it rises quickly in the first few EM iterations and then slowly converges to a stable level around 60\%.
+With each EM iteration, the network’s features become progressively more defined and more resembling visual cortical features (gratings, Gabor-like features, and color blobs) as well as features extracted in the early layers of deep learning architectures AlexNet, GoogLeNet, and ResNet (see Figures~\ref{fig:figure5} and \ref{fig:figure6}).